Extra year: New hope for some, a struggle for others

 Some of India’s top athletes have struggled through 2019 with chronic injuries.
 Unlike Chopra, gymnast Dipa Karmakar, who came agonisingly close to a medal at the 2016 Rio Games, had given up on making it to Tokyo 2020 after injuring her knee twice last year.
 Her coach BS Nandi is optimistic that the 26-year-old can now grab the chance to earn a berth for next year.

 “It’s a good opportunity.
 We will continue our quest for the Olympics.
-There are two World Cups that are part of the qualification program, and we can try there,” Nandi said.
+There are two World Cups that are part of the qualification programme, and we can try there,” Nandi said.

+Time was of the essence for Saina Nehwal as well, whose window of opportunity to sneak into the Tokyo race was diminishing with each passing day, and tournament, before all sports around the world came to a standstill.

 Regular health issues and multiple hospitalisations stopped Nehwal from proper training stints, forcing her to withdraw from tournaments.
 In the rare windows of good health, she was not at peak fitness.